-Dominican Tostones recipe (patacones) are what dreams are made of.
-Crispy twice-fried green plantains are served with an easy homemade cilantro garlic sauce and a delicious garlicky pink sauce that are so addicting, you won’t want to stop eating them!
+This Dominican Tostones recipe (patacones) is what dreams are made of.
+These crispy twice-fried green plantains are served with an easy homemade cilantro garlic sauce and a delicious garlicky pink sauce that is so addicting, you’ll want to make tostones on a regular basis!

 This crispy tostones recipe (twice-fried green plantains) transports me back to childhood summers spent in the Dominican Republic with my family at my Tia Kika’s home.
 She is my late grandfather’s sister and one of the last siblings left from his generation.